golixdotcom/guides/README.md

 # Examples of how to Name Tutorials

-- WhatIsCryptocurrency?
+- WhatIsCryptocurrency
 - HistoryOfMoney
-- HowToPlaceALimitOrderOnGolix?
+- HowToPlaceALimitOrderOnGolix
-- HowToCancelPendingOrderOnGolix?
+- HowToCancelPendingOrderOnGolix
-- WhatIsAnOrderBook?
+- WhatIsAnOrderBook